-Your complaint should include as many details as possible-where the incident happened, who was involved, who was a witness, and what exactly happened-and attach all evidence you have.
+Your complaint should include

+as many details as possible-where the incident happened, who was involved, who was a witness, what exactly happened-and attach all evidence you have.
 Clearly articulate the conduct which violates the "prohibited conduct" under the relevant policy.
 It is helpful to specifically note the violation.
-For example, Student A's repeated name calling and use of historically but the more you can give right away, the better.
+For example, Student A's repeated name calling and use of historically derogatory Jewish slang violates Section 5 of the District's Anti-Bullying Policy.

-Bullying Policy.